-Atyrau Bridge / Il Architects
+Atyrau Bridge / New Moon Architects

 -

-Architects: Il Architects
+Architects: New Moon Architects

 - Area: 3800 m²